 In fact, oftentimes journalists think that the enemy is actually the good guys as a result of their training.

-Dan in Orlando, Florida, welcome to the program sir it's great to have you with us on the EIB network.
+Great to have you with us on the EIB network.

-Okay let me ask you a question right there because as you've if you as you've been listening as you probably heard the the latest line from the left is hey if electronic surveillance uncovers something fine go ahead and act on it then just drop over to FISA.
+Because as you've been listening, as you probably heard, the latest line from the left is, hey, if electronic surveillance uncovers something, fine, go ahead and act on it.

-You've got 72 hours to get a warrant, and everything's legal.
+You've got 72 hours to get a warrant and everything's legal.

 Is it that easy?